History of St Nicholas Church

 The bell used to be housed on the roof in a wooden bellcote which had to be dismantled.
 It is now under a bell shed near the south door.

-The church is always open and you are welcome to explore.
+The church is open during daylight hours and you are welcome to explore.